-Sam Zucker Deepa M. Rich James Xu Goodwin Procter LLP 601 Marshall Street Redwood City, CA 94063 (650) 752-3100 Keith Cummings Chief Financial Officer Pliant Therapeutics, Inc. 260 Littlefield Avenue South San Francisco, CA 94080 (650) 481-6770 Kristin VanderPas Sean Clayton David Peinsipp Charles S. Kim Cooley LLP 101 California Street 5th Floor San Francisco, CA 94111 (415) 693-2000
+Keith Cummings Chief Financial Officer Pliant Therapeutics, Inc. 260 Littlefield Avenue South San Francisco, CA 94080 (650) 481-6770 Kristin VanderPas Sean Clayton David Peinsipp Charles S. Kim Cooley LLP 101 California Street 5th Floor San Francisco, CA 94111 (415) 693-2000

-Approximate date of commencement of proposed sale to the public: As soon as practicable after the effective date of this registration statement.
-If any of the securities being registered on this Form are to be offered on a delayed or continuous basis pursuant to Rule 415 under the Securities Act ox. of 1933 check the following If this Form is filed to register additional securities for an offering pursuant to Rule 462(b) under the Securities Act, check the following box and list tatement number of the earlier effective registration statement for the same offering. \Box the Securities Act registration If this Form is a post-effective amendment filed pursuant to Rule 462(c) under the Securities Act, check the following box and list the Securities Act arlier effective registration statement for the same offering. \Box registration statement number o f the If this Form is a post-effective amendment filed pursuant to Rule 462(d) under the Securities Act, check the following box and list the Securities Act arlier effective registration statement for the same offering. \Box registration statement number o f the Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, a smaller reporting company, or the definitions of "large accelerated filer," "accelerated filer," "smaller reporting company," and "emerging growth company" in Rule 12b-2 of the Exchange See arge accelerated filer \Box Accelerated filer Ion-accelerated filer ⊠ Smaller reporting company Emerging growth company X If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any tandards provided pursuant to Section 7(a)(2)(B) of the Securities Act. new or revised financial accoun ıting CALCULATION OF REGISTRATION FEE
+• A pproximate date of commencement of proposed sale to the public: As soon as practicable after the effective date of this registration statement.
+If ox. □ ties being registered on this Form are to be offered on a delayed or continuous basis pursuant to Rule 415 under the Securities Act of 1933 check the following l to register additional securities for an offering pursuant to Rule 462(b) under the Securities Act, check the following box and list t earlier effective registration statement for the same offering. \square he Securities Act registration st-effective amendment filed pursuant to Rule 462(c) under the Securities Act, check the following box and list the Securities Act ion statement for the same offering. egistration statement number of f the st-effective amendment filed pursuant to Rule 462(d) under the Securities Act, check the following box and list the Securities Act ion statement for the same offering. registration statement number of f the nark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, a smaller reporting company, or a accelerated filer," "accelerated filer," "smaller reporting company," and "emerging growth company" in Rule 12b-2 of the Exchang see arge a ccelerated filer Accelerated filer Ion-ac celerated filer Smaller reporting company Emerging growth company X If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting randards provided pursuant to Section 7(a)(2)(B) of the Securities Act.
+CALCULATION OF REGISTRATION FEE

-Title of Each Class of Aggregate Offering Price(1) Common Stock, par value \$0.0001 per share Proposed Maximum Aggregate Offering Price(1) Registration Fee(2) \$ \$
+Proposed Maximum Title of Each Class of Aggregate Amount of Securities to be Registered Offering Price(1) Registration Fee(2)

-Estimated solely for the purpose of calculating the registration fee pursuant to Rule 457(o) under the Securities Act.
+(1) Estimated solely for the purpose of calculating the registration fee pursuant to Rule 457(o) under the Securities Act.
 Includes the offering price of any additional shares that the underwriters have the option to purchase.
-Calculated pursuant to Rule 457(o) under the Securities Act based on an estimate of the proposed maximum aggregate offering price.
+(2) Calculated pursuant to Rule 457(o) under the Securities Act based on an estimate of the proposed maximum aggregate offering price.